Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks

 We now use this approach to understand two more sophisticated dynamical phenomena that have been discovered in the Kuramoto model:~partially synchronized chimera states and traveling waves.
 Chimera states, which are a sophisticated mixture of synchronized and non-synchronized clusters in oscillator networks, are known to arise in models with distance-dependent (non-local) connections and a constant phase lag ($\phi$) \cite{parastesh2020chimeras, abrams2004chimera, shanahan2010metastable, wolfrum2011chimera}.
 Here we consider the case where connections follow a deterministic, distance-dependent power rule that specifies a real-valued connection weight (Supplementary Material, Sec.~I.E.2).
 Figure \ref{fig:chimeras} depicts the spatiotemporal dynamics for the original KM and our analytical solution for the cases $\phi = 1.15$ (a) and $\phi = 1.30$ (b).
 In Fig.~\ref{fig:chimeras}a, one can see a transient chimera, where the system transitions from incoherence, to a chimera state, and finally to phase synchronization.
 In Fig.~\ref{fig:chimeras}b, the system transitions from incoherence to a chimera state that continues for all times we simulated.
-Importantly, in both cases the analytical KM precisely matches the chimera states observed in the numerical simulation (Supplementary Videos 4 and 5).
+Importantly, in both cases the the spatiotemporal dynamics produced by our analytical evaluation depicts a good correspondence with the chimera states observed in the numerical simulation (Supplementary Videos 4 and 5).
+A quantitative comparison between the analytical and original KM results in this case is provided in Fig.~S3.